 Description: Hemlock-hardwood swamps are closed-canopy, mixed species swamps, dominated by hemlock, with abundant red maple, yellow birch, and blackgum.
 They occur on mineral soils and deep muck in depressions that receive groundwater discharge.
 The shrub layer is typically sparse, and features any of several shrub species, including highbush blueberry, great rhododendron, and winterberry.
-The ground layer may be sparse, and often includes cinnamon fern and sensitive fern
+The ground layer may be sparse, and often includes cinnamon fern and sensitive fern (Edinger et al. 2002).
+SGCN species found in this community include the prothonotary warbler.
 Range: Hemlock-hardwood swamps are found throughout upstate New York, north of the coastal lowlands/north Atlantic coast, except perhaps in localized regions such as the High Peaks area of the Adirondacks.
-The community is apparently concentrated in the lower New England and high Alleghany regions.
-Large occurrences are found on the Tug Hill.
-Small, scattered examples occur in the rest of the northern Appalachian region and throughout the Great Lakes plain.
+The community is apparently concentrated in the high Alleghany regions and lower New England.